Agia Zoni II – Information for claimants

 Για Ελληνικά παρακαλώ πατήστε εδώ.

 On 10 September 2017 the oil tanker Agia Zoni II (1 597 GT) sank while at anchorage west of the port of Piraeus, Greece.
-The vessel was loaded with 2 362 tonnes of fuel oil and 370 tonnes of marine gas oil.
+The vessel was loaded with 2 194 metric tons of heavy fuel oil and 370 metric tons of marine gas oil.
 An unconfirmed quantity of the oil spilled into the sea causing pollution damage to the east coast of Salamina Island and coastal areas in the vicinity of the Port of Piraeus and Athens.
 To view the full incident case study (English only) please click here.

 Compensation and Claims Management